xroger88/hello-world/README.md

 create myproject such as proto-actor hello --> main.go make a dependency through dep ensure show status of dependency to graphviz

+# test for mockery ...
+see string.go in mock-test directory